babarrett/qmk_firmware/keyboards/butterstick/keymaps/tomas/README.md

 ## About

-This keymap is using a custom chording engine and general purpose preprocessor pyexpander.
+This keymap is using a custom chording engine and general purpose preprocessor [pyexpander](http://pyexpander.sourceforge.net/).

-Pure QMK combos were not sufficient as they do not support subcombos.
-If you define 3 combos `(KC_Q, KC_W)`, `(KC_Z, KC_X)` and `(KC_Q, KC_W, KC_Z, KC_X)` and press Q, W, Z and X at the same time, all three combos activate.
+Pure QMK combos were not sufficient as they do not really support overlapping combos.
+For example. if you define 3 combos `(KC_Q, KC_W)`, `(KC_Z, KC_X)` and `(KC_Q, KC_W, KC_Z, KC_X)` and press Q, W, Z and X at the same time, all three combos will activate.
 The default butterstick keymap solves this by relying on modified stenografic engine.
 However, this doesn't allow for comfortable typing in the traditional way.
 The steno chord activates only when *all* keys are lifted and makes it difficult to implement some advanced features.

 The reason behind general purpose preprocessor is abstraction when defining the keymap.
 Every function on this keymap is a chord (combo).
 Meaning you have to follow syntax similar to pure QMK combos.
 The resulting keymap file is long, difficult to navigate and even more difficult to modify.
 It is *nearly impossible* to write C preprocessor macros that make it as easy as pure QMK keymap.
-Furthermore, the general purpose preprocessor makes it easy to define advanced macros for simple addition of functions like a tap dance calling advanced keycodes not just basic ones.
+Furthermore, the general purpose preprocessor makes it easy to define advanced macros for simple addition of functions like a tap dance calling advanced keycodes not just the basic ones.

 ## Features